DertoVampi/pyistat/README.md

 ## Important Update

+UPDATE: the code now works and is lighter on ISTAT's endpoint.
+Still, it is recommended to avoid re-running the same requests too many times and to use cached data where possible.

-ISTAT has put on unreasonable restrictions on requests, leading to failure to perform requests.
-I am currently asking ISTAT how to avoid these restrictions, meanwhile I tried making the code as lightweight as possible for their endpoint.
+_ISTAT has put on unreasonable restrictions on requests, leading to failure to perform requests.
+I am currently asking ISTAT how to avoid these restrictions, meanwhile I tried making the code as lightweight as possible for their endpoint. _

 ## How does it work?